-Analyzing how allocations have evolved over time can give an indication of whether resources are being employed to progressively realize the right(s) under review.
-Inflation adjusted comparisons between budgets over a particular time period can be useful to highlight trends and patterns in how a particular right or particular population group has been prioritized.
+Analyzing how allocations have evolved over time, in comparison to available resources, can give an indication of whether resources are being employed to progressively realize the right(s) under review.
+Inflation-adjusted comparisons between budgets over a particular time period can be useful to highlight trends and patterns in how a particular right or particular population group has been prioritized.
 For example, if allocations to the water sector have decreased, in real terms, while performance on water-related outcomes has deteriorated or stagnated, it may be possible to argue that the state is not complying with its obligation of non-retrogression.
-This analysis is particularly crucial for ascertaining whether or not fiscal austerity measures that might result in budget cuts in key areas are duly justifiable in light of available resources, when such cuts undermine previous gains made on progressively realizing the right(s) under review.
+In line with the Committee's criteria outlined above, this analysis is particularly crucial for ascertaining whether or not fiscal austerity measures which cut back in key areas are duly justifiable in light of available resources, when such cuts undermine previous gains made in progressively realizing the right(s) under review.

-Furthermore, it is important to make distinction between planned and actual expenditure, as resources that are earmarked for spending on programs and sectors related to the right(s) under review are not always spent effectively or for their originally intended purpose and beneficiaries.
+Furthermore, it is important to make a distinction between planned and actual expenditure, as resources that are earmarked for spending on programs and sectors related to the right(s) under review are not always spent effectively or for their originally intended purpose and beneficiaries.
 Looking at audited financial reports, for example, might show discrepancies between money allocated and actually spent-resulting in either over-spending or under-spending-that raise concerns about inefficient use or wasting of resources if these resources have not translated into an improvement in the enjoyment of human rights.
 Governance assessment tools, such as social audits, public expenditure tracking surveys (PETS) and quantitative service delivery surveys (QSDS), which focus on the operational impacts of budgets, are useful in this step.
-By uncovering weaknesses related to the planning and management capacities of ministries, delays in disbursements, leakage of resources, bureaucratic capture, corruption and accountability mechanisms, they capture the human rights principles of accountability and transparency in practice for allocating resources within sectors.
+By uncovering weaknesses related to the planning and management capacities of ministries, delays in disbursements, leakage of resources, bureaucratic capture, corruption and accountability mechanisms, they capture the human rights principles of accountability and transparency in practice in allocating resources within sectors.